 What is the treatment for diabetic kidney disease?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Treatment may include:

-- Proper diet, including possibly being advised to watch your protein intake.
+- Following the correct diet, including possibly being advised to watch your protein intake.